-- Interview patients and/or families to inform root-cause analysis; - Inform patient and/or families of actions taken by hospital to prevent similar never events in the future; - · Have a protocol to provide support for caregivers involved in never events; and - Perform an annual review to ensure compliance with Leapfrog's never events policy for each never event that occurred.
+- · Apologize to the patient and family; - · Waive all costs related to the event and follow-up care; - Report the event to an external agency; - · Conduct a root-cause analysis of how and why the event occurred; and - Make a copy of this policy (containing the four actions above) available to patients. - · Interview patients and/or families to inform root-cause analysis; - Inform patient and/or families of actions taken by hospital to prevent similar never events in the future; - · Have a protocol to provide support for caregivers involved in never events; and - Perform an annual review to ensure compliance with Leapfrog's never events policy for each never event that occurred.

-Receive an 'A' Hospital Safety Grade
+5. Must receive an 'A' Hospital Safety Grade

-Hospitals that are eligible for Leapfrog's Hospital Safety Grades must have received an 'A' on the most recent Leapfrog Safety Grade rating (fall 2018).
+Hospitals that are eligible for Leapfrog's Hospital Safety Grades must have received an 'A' on the most recent Leapfrog Safety Grade rating (fall 2021).